jhesalb50/JB-File-Organiser/README.md

 # File Organizer

-**Secure, client‑side file organization for modern teams.**
-No cloud sync.
+Secure, client‑side file organization for modern teams No cloud sync.
 No uploads.
 Full user control.

-**File Organizer** is a browser‑based utility that automatically categorizes and organizes files into structured folders based on type, platform, and custom rules — all executed locally on the user’s device.
+File Organizer is a browser‑based utility that automatically categorizes and organizes files into structured folders based on type, platform, and custom rules — all executed locally on the user’s device.

 ---